meeshyep/CV/README.md

-## Michelle Marie Epstein
+## <h1> Michelle Marie Epstein </h1>

+##Profile

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 I have a passion for technology and how it can make our lives easier, more efficient, connected, and improve the transfer of knowledge.
 After a successful sales career at two software companies, I've decided to take on a more technical role to understand how technologies work and focus on product development.

-Sales taught me a lot about understanding Why certain components are important to the customer.
-My next objective is to focus on the How and build out new platforms to meet ever-growing needs.
+Sales taught me a lot about understanding **why** certain components are important to the customer.
+My next objective is to focus on the **how** and build out new platforms to meet ever-growing needs.

 January 2017: I will be available for hire in Sydney, Australia.

 ## Skills

-#### This Skill (Adaptability)
+#### I am adaptable

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- International experience across the US, Germany, UK and soon to be Australia
-- Experience (international experience.
-Moving from US, Germany, UK.
-Understanding different markets quickly
+- Understanding different markets quickly
 - Achievements
 - Evidence

-#### Another Skill (Hungry) and hungry passion for code

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+#### I am ridiculously hungry

+*The world is your oyster*
+- Constantly learning and trying new things...
+During my time at Bazaarvoice, I tried to learn about the company and the inner workings of a business as much as possible.
+I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
+I proactively shadowed each of the different departments from Technical Success, Project Management, Pre-Sales, Marketing and Account Management.
+This developed into.....
+- Personally, I am always trying out new things.
+Most recently, I've been mastering my skills in the kitchen.
+In 2015 I tried to understand my sporty side and earned the Royal Yachting Association's Dinghy Certification.
+I also decided to bring back my former love of running.
+In March 2015 I could run 2.5 miles.
+By November I completed the Istanbul Marathon...

+####

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)